 What is Staff Recognition?

 In the last decade, there has been a huge shift in the company culture.
-Many companies are now trying to create more positive work environments to help employee retention.
+Many companies are now trying to create more positive work environments to help employee retention, otherwise known as “sticky appreciation.”
 Many employees are seeking employment opportunities in companies that are family-oriented, have awesome perks, and most importantly, where they will feel appreciated and recognized for the work they put in.

 With these changes, many employers are also including more workplace recognition as a company standard.
 Staff recognition is defined by any way that a company or organization shows appreciation for its employees’ efforts.